SM6P12 - Independent Project (2023/24)

 This is the main assessment component, the topic and form of which will be agreed by the student with the supervisor.
 This may be:

-b) practice-based project (theatre, film or combined), in the form of a live performance, screening or interdisciplinary work.
-The nature of this will be agreed with the supervisor, but typically the work should be a minimum of 20 minutes in duration.
-This is supported by written documentation, comprising of approximately 2,000 words.
+b) practice-based project (theatre, film or alternative format as approved by the Supervisor), in the form of a live performance, screening or interdisciplinary presentation.
+The nature of this will be agreed with the supervisor, but typically the work should be a minimum of 20 minutes in its presentation.
+This is supported by written documentation, comprising of approximately 2,000 words in the form of a digitally submitted portfolio.